MotiveValidator Validate ligand and residue structure in biomolecular complexes.

 To validate more residues or ligands in one run, enter a comma separated list of 3-letter codes.

-Select a single file or a ZIP file containing model residues(s) (a model must contain exactly one residue) in PDB or PDBx/mmCIF format.
+Select a single file or a ZIP file containing model residues(s) (a model must contain exactly one residue) in

 When using the PDB format, it is recommended that the input is a ZIP archive with both PDB and SD/SDF/MOL (for bonds) versions present.